✦ Tax years 2025–2028OBBBA DeductionsFlows to Form 1040

 Enhanced Senior Deduction

-Taxpayers who are 65 or older on December 31 of the tax year may receive an additional Schedule 1-A deduction flowing to Form 1040 Line 13b, separate from both the standard deduction and the existing over-65 standard deduction add-on.
+Taxpayers who are 65 or older on December 31 of the tax year may claim an additional Schedule 1-A deduction, separate from both the standard deduction and the existing over-65 standard deduction add-on.
 Verify eligibility with IRS instructions.

 Schedule 1-A deduction estimator — free, no login required